seichang00/flow-matching-lightning/README.md

 The inference code in `demo.ipynb` uses `torchdyn` library for simulating the learned vector field.
 Feel free to experiment with different ODE solvers (ex. `rk4`, `dopri5`) and guidance scales.

-This repo was designed to be minimal for educational purposes as a follow up to the tutorial notebooks in [https://diffusion.csail.mit.edu/](https://diffusion.csail.mit.edu/).
+This repo was designed to be minimal for educational purposes as a follow-up to the tutorial notebooks in [https://diffusion.csail.mit.edu/](https://diffusion.csail.mit.edu/).
 For a more extensive library on conditional flow matching, please refer to [
 TorchCFM](https://github.com/atong01/conditional-flow-matching).